Riyo-Aloshyas/eyeradar-website/Software Requirement Specification.md

-The following lists the core functional capabilities of EyeSpy, LLC:
+The following lists the core functional capabilities of EyeSpy:

 Functional Specifications: